T4KUUY4/Moonraker-USB-PRINT/README.md

 # How to install?
 1. Look at the disclaimer again and decide if you want to proceed
+2. Connect to your printer with SSH (Putty, I prefer mobaXterm )
-2. `cd ~ && wget XXX && sudo bash usb-print.sh`
+3. Execute the following command`cd ~ && wget XXX && sudo bash usb-print.sh`
-3. Reboot your raspberry pi (this is not done automatically)
+4. Reboot your raspberry pi (this is not done automatically)

 # Issues
 Unmounting does not work that well yet